C-Accel-CRIPT/LEGACY_cript-docs/docs/data-models/Modules.md

-# Modules
+# Models

 **under construction**

 Modules are computation nodes.
-They input a data node, preform a mathematical operation and result in either another 'processed' data node or a material property.
+They input a data node, preform a mathematical operation, and result in either another 'processed' data node or a material property.